The One Meaningful book gift tradition is the gift that keeps on giving!

 For many years we did the open 1 book (not for each child but just 1 book) each day leading to Christmas Day.
 They would take turns opening up a book each day.
+Then on December 24th I would give them ONE special book that I picked out and wrote a note inside for them.

 Some years we did 25 books other times we did 12 or 6 days of opening books leading to Christmas Day.
 It was actually a cute idea and I wrote about it here in our 25 Christmas Books Countdown.
 This never really got too expensive because I used a mix of library books and yard sales books.
 We would return the library books back and we didn’t end up with too many books.